mp-se/gravitymon/docs/_sources/configuration.rst.txt

 .. warning::

-   Changeing these parameters with caution.
+   Change these parameters with caution.
 The wrong values might cause the device to become unresponsive.

 * **Gyro reads:**

 This defines how many gyro reads will be done before an angle is calculated.
 More reads will give better accuracy and also allow detection of movement.
-Too many reads will take time and affecte batterylife.
+Too many reads will take time and affect battery life.
 50 takes about 800 ms to execute.

-* **Gyro moving threashold:**
+* **Gyro moving threshold:**

 This is the max amount of deviation allowed for a stable reading.

 * **Formula deviation:**

-This is the maximum devation on the formlula allowed for it to be accepted.
+This is the maximum deviation on the formula allowed for it to be accepted.
 Once the formula has been derived it will be validated against the supplied data and of the deviation on any point is bigger the formula will be rejected.

 * **Ignore angles below water:**